Okra is one of my favorite vegetables to enjoy in an Indian meal. So I wanted to see if I could grow some as part of my container garden.

 |Cajun Jewel||2-4 feet||53 days|

-When is the best time to plant okra?
+2. Choose the best time to grow okra

 Okra is a warm-season plant that needs the temperature to be at least 75 degrees Fahrenheit.
 This will encourage the seeds to germinate and the plant to grow well.